Crypto Mining Taxes in Canada 2026 – CRA Rules for Miners

 - Whether you have a business plan

-Hobby mining: Income reported as "other income" – no deductions for expenses
+Hobby mining: Income reported as "other income" — no expense deductions.

-Business mining: Reported on T2125 – full expense deductions allowed
+Business mining: Reported on T2125 — full expense deductions allowed, which usually makes a significant difference.

 Business Mining: Taxable Income